Skip to content

 Source: alwaysUpdateSomeColumnById

-Function: This method is used to forcibly update certain fields during an update operation, regardless of whether these fields have changed in the entity object.
+Function: This method forces updates to specific fields during update operations, regardless of whether those fields have changed in the entity object.
 This is particularly useful in certain business scenarios, such as updating timestamp fields to ensure they are updated with every operation.

-Use Case: When you need to update specific fields (e.g., update time, version number, etc.) every time a record is updated, even if these fields remain unchanged in the entity object.
+Use Case: Use this when you need to update specific fields (like update time, version number, etc.) every time you update a record, even if those fields haven’t changed in the entity object.

 insertBatchSomeColumn